dtonhofer/prolog_notes/maplist_2_examples.md

 Conses = [1, 2, 3, 4, X, Y, Z] ;
 ````

-**Idle thoughts:**
+- It is somewhat similar to what one would do with a difference list.
+However, there is no way heree to append to the difference list pass the difference list to the next call for the next append.
 - The above looks like the self-modifying code of logic programming, the state of the computation has direct influence on the predicate values; there should probably be some special syntax to highlight this.
-- There is some mixup in Prolog in "looking at what is the content of a variable without modifying it" (meta) and updating a variable with constraints (i.e. setting it to term, possibly containing other variables) (in-language).
+- I feel that there is some mixup in Prolog in "looking at what is the content of a variable without modifying it" (meta) and updating a variable with constraints (i.e. setting it to term, possibly containing other variables) (in-language).
-- Predicates should say whether they are "trapdoor" ("do not constrain further").